airsplay/VisualRelationships/README.md

 ## Existing Public Datasets
-Besides our collected datasets, we also use two public existing datasets:
+Besides our collected image-editing corpus, we also evalutae our methods on two public datasets in the paper:
-- [nlvr2](https://arxiv.org/pdf/1811.00491.pdf): Cornell real image NLVR dataset. <https://github.com/clic-lab/nlvr/tree/master/nlvr2>
+- [nlvr2](https://arxiv.org/pdf/1811.00491.pdf): Cornell real image NLVR dataset; Github link: <https://github.com/clic-lab/nlvr/tree/master/nlvr2>
-- [spotdiff](https://arxiv.org/pdf/1808.10584.pdf): the CMU spot-diff dataset. [paper] <https://github.com/harsh19/spot-the-diff>
+- [spotdiff](https://arxiv.org/pdf/1808.10584.pdf): the CMU spot-diff dataset; Github link: <https://github.com/harsh19/spot-the-diff>

 Data are saved in the `dataset` folder and each subfolder is related to one dataset.
 Each dataset contains `train.json`, `valid.json`, and `test.json` in the same format.